DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 stems from indiscernibility, which becomes the definitive characteristic of the webcam image.

-## Fear and Loathing on Live Webcam Sex: The “Turkish” Case
+## Fear and Loathing on Live Webcam Sex: The "Turkish" Case

 The suspension of physical distances leads to a truly international audience in live webcam sex channels.
 Yet this international audience is